Here's what you need to know about the benefits of co-ops and internships:

 - Location: Co-ops and internships give you the flexibility to work where the company has a relevant opening for you, often in locations throughout Ohio, the Appalachian region, and select cities nationwide.

-Set up an appointment with Director of Professional Experiences Dean Pidcock at 740.593.0894 to get started, or see your department’s co-op adviser (PDF list) for help with your schedule.
+Set up an appointment with Director of Professional Experiences Dean Pidcock at 740.593.0894 to get started, or see your department’s co-op adviser (.pdf) for help with your schedule.

 For more info, check out the FAQ.